Upcoming webinars with Bishop Jones, Facebook executive and Dr. Thom Rainer

 From Social Media to Social Discipleship with Facebook’s Nona Jones

 “Online church” is searched millions of times each month, but a number of churches are still not on-line or using technological tools correctly.

 On 10 a.m.
 Thursday, Feb.
 11, Nona Jones, Facebook’s head of global-faith based partnerships, will present a one-hour webinar exploring ways to use the Internet to attract and disciple individuals in your community in brand new ways.
 Space is limited, and churches are asked to limit access to five people per congregation to allow other conferences to join.

 The final 15 minutes of the one-hour session will be dedicated to answering questions from participants.
-Priority will be given to questions sent ahead of time by the deadline of 5 p.m. on Monday, Feb.
+Priority will be given to questions sent ahead of time to by the deadline of 5 p.m. on Monday, Feb.
 8 to email@example.com.

 For more information, email Shannon Martin, Director of Communications at firstname.lastname@example.org